jetthoughts/jt_tools/README.md

 Ruby on Rails Continious Deployemnt ecosystem to maintain projects without losing your mind.
 Automatization scripts and services integrations which make your product world class level with no effort!

+**Allow for Remote Distributed Teams to Work with Automotized Delivery**

 More details could be found in such posts:

 * [How to Setup a Project That Can Host Up to 1000 Users for Free](https://jtway.co/how-to-setup-a-project-that-can-host-up-to-1000-users-for-free-ab59ad3edaf1)